 There have been hundreds of jackpot winners over the years, snapping up multimillion-dollar rewards.
 Visit the Biggest Powerball Winners section below to find out about the largest prizes ever given away on the game.

 The most recent Powerball jackpot was won on Wednesday, June 3, 2020.

 There was 1 jackpot winning ticket that matched 5 main numbers and the Powerball.
-The ticket was purchased in New York.
+The ticket was purchased in West Virginia.